Applying Maslow's Hierarchy to a School

 Level 3: Belonging needs

-Our primitive need to feel accepted by, and be part of, a group of other people.
-Social acceptance issues such as friendship or cooperation on the job.
+Belonging is the primitive need to feel accepted and part of a group.
+At work it shows up in friendship and cooperation on the job.

 Belonging is the need to be part of the group.
 A teacher who feels isolated in the staffroom, who is treated as an outsider, who has no real colleagues, is operating in belonging mode.